BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 ### Bulk delete flow

-The payload for a bulk delete should contain an array of primary keys for the models you want to delete:
+The payload for a bulk delete should contain an array of primary keys for the models that you want to delete:

 ```json
 [